 About the Band Organ

-Very early carousels were created in both England and France, where they were called different things.
-The word "carousel" comes from the French, while
+Early carousels were created in both England and France.
+The word carousel comes from the French, while

 | Our Fair Carousel, Inc.,

 not-for-profit owner and operator of Cafesjian's Carousel,